orn8/vanishgames/README.md

 <br/>

-VanishGames is an ad-less, and fast website for unblocked games.
+VanishGames is an adless, and fast website for unblocked games.
 Built with [HTML](https://www.w3.org/html/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ## Current Features:

 - **No Ads:** Experience the magic of gaming, but without any ads.
-- **Many Games:** Enjoy a library of 10+ games!
+- **Many Games:** Enjoy a library of 15+ games!
 - **Simple, Minimalistic Design:** Don't focus on the site, focus on the games (this is definitely not me being bad at html).
 - **Blazing fast speeds:** Get to the games faster than ever before!